 Teach Money Daily

-I begin teaching money on the first day of school and then I teach it daily.
+I will show you ways that I teach counting money, starting on the first day of school and then I teach it daily.
 I put up a penny on a coin chart and I introduce the penny and tell my students that it is worth one cent.
 Then my students take turns putting a penny on the chart and we count them each day.
 For example, Day 2 would be 2 cents and Day 3 would be 3 cents.
 They do this until Day 5, and then we change the 5 pennies to a nickel.
 I introduce the nickel and how it is worth 5 cents, which is the same amount as 5 pennies.
 My students change 2 nickels to a dime on Day 10 and I explain that a dime is worth 10 cents and is the same amount as 2 nickels or 10 pennies or a nickel and 5 pennies.
 I continue doing this every day, and when it is Day 100, my students get so excited to put up the dollar bill.
 I have found this daily routine to be very helpful in giving my students a better understanding of money.

 Singing about Money